-The Atlantic Coast of the Burren is 45 minutes away in several directions, and day trips to the Aran islands can be easily arranged.
+The Wild Atlantic Way and the Atlantic Coast of the Burren is 30 minutes away in several directions, and day trips to the Aran islands can be easily arranged.
 Shark fishing boat trips can be arranged and pony trecking, and a day can be rounded off with an evening listening to quality traditional music of County Clare in one of the many traditional pubs.

 The rich archaeology consists of prehistoric stone forts, dolmens, wedge tombs, and other stone enclosures,medieval churches and castles which provide walking and driving expeditions throughout the Burren.